stephenjera/coding-tutorials/Tutorials/Postgres/db_setup/README.md

-# Setting up tutorials
+# Setting up Postgres Database

-This directory contains files to set up a docker postgres database and pg with persistent memory using volumes.
+This directory contains files to set up a postgres database and pg admin with docker.

+## Setup database

 In this directory run: